arcaneframework/framework/README.md

 conda activate alien-env
 ```

-Then the CMAKE OPTIONS has to be activated in the Alien configuration step
+Then the `CMake` flag for documentation has to be activated in the Alien configuration step

 ```shell script
 cmake -S `pwd`/alien \